Simmons Visa® review

-Get a low APR on purchases and balance transfers on top of no balance transfer fees.
+Get a low APR on purchases and balance transfers on top of a balance transfer intro APR.

-- Get this card if you don’t want to pay balance transfer fees and you want a low APR on balance transfers and purchases.
+- Get this card if you want a low APR on balance transfers and purchases.

-- Pick something else if you want a 0% intro APR.
+- Pick something else if you want a 0% intro purchase APR.

 - Apply with an excellent credit score of 740 or higher.